Math 116: Study Guide - Chapter 8

 intersecting lines, parabola, circle, ellipse, and hyperbola.
 Nine parts.

-- Write the standard form equations of a parabola, ellipse, and hyperbola with vertex (parabola)
+- Know the standard form for a hyperbola with vertex at (h,k).

-- A sketch of a hyperbola is given.
-Label the vertices, foci, and endpoints of the conjugate axis
+- Label the vertices, endpoints of the conjugate axis, and foci of an ellipse.

 - Sketch the graph of the parametric equations.